theiconic/php-ga-measurement-protocol/README.md

 $analytics = new Analytics();

 // Build the order data programmatically, including each order product in the payload
+// Take notice, if you want GA reports to tie this event with previous user actions
+// you must get and set the same ClientId from the GA Cookie
 // First, general and required hit data
 $analytics->setProtocolVersion('1')
     ->setTrackingId('UA-26293624-12')
-    ->setClientId('2133506694.1448249699') // Take notice, if you want GA reports to tie this event with previous user actions, you must parse and get the ClientId from the GA Cookie
+    ->setClientId('2133506694.1448249699')
     ->setUserId('123');

 // Then, include the transaction data